Japanese beetle (Popillia japonica)

 Southern masked chafer (Cyclocephala lurida)

 The Japanese beetle and chafer spend most of their life cycle (July to the following May) underground as root feeding larvae or grubs.
 These grubs have robust, cream-color bodies, dark-brown heads and six legs and reach a length of 1 inch in the fall.
+Recently, BTA larvae damage has been observed in the early spring (April to May) in Western Oregon.
+These grubs have a similar appearance to Japanese beetles and chafers but are ¼ of the size.
 Mammals (skunks, racoons and birds) will uproot large sections of turf in the fall when feeding on these grubs.
 Grubs that make it through the fall and winter months will produce damage in the following spring and summer months.
 Damage at this time appears as patches of turf that are not anchored to the soil and are prone to drought and heat stress despite regular irrigation.
-Populations of these invasive insects are most prevalent in the Seattle/Tacoma area, with small satellite populations observed in the Portland area.
+Populations of Japanese beetle and chafer are most prevalent in the Seattle/Tacoma area, with small satellite populations observed in the Portland area.

 Biology and life cycle Adult Japanese beetle and European chafer are found flying in June and July.
 The mature or late instar larval populations cause the most damage from October to the subsequent May.
+Black turfgrass ataenius can have multiple generations per year with larvae feeding in the early spring and early fall.

 Scouting and thresholds Scouting should be initiated in the fall months (August and September), before larvae reach maturity or the third instar.
 At this time damage will increase and insecticide will be less effective.
 Mammal predation will begin in the fall and continue in the spring.
 Insects surviving to the spring will produce visible damage in the late spring and summer months.
 Symptoms will include heat and drought stress, and a compromised root system.
 Action thresholds are between 5 to 10 larvae for sq ft in well-maintained turfgrass.
 Scout in the top 2 inches of the soil using a shovel.
+With the small grub species BTA, 10 to 12 grubs per sq ft in high-value turfgrass and 50 grubs per sq ft for home lawns.

 Management-cultural practices